max-hence/snakemake_prepareNe/README.md

     - Rescales chr length to take into account loss of regions which have too many missing data
     - Generates SFS on every chr with different treatments
     - Prepare StairwayPlot and SMC++ inputs

+The minimum you need is a :
+    - vcf file, zipped and indexed
+    - fai-like file giving the id and size of chr
+    - bed file summarizing callability ()